 This isn’t to say that INFJs and INTJs should always allow intuition to make decisions over feeling and thinking — those functions also exist for essential reasons! — but if they find themselves constantly ignoring their intuitive insights in favor of external acceptance, it’s probably being repressed too often.

-2. Challenge your intuition.
+2. Challenge your intuition

 Just because the dominant function is always “on” doesn’t mean that it’s always easy to use.
 Since we are complex individuals with a myriad of personality traits, we use a healthy mix of our cognitive functions every day.
 There may be several situations in daily life where Introverted Intuition isn’t easy to use.

-As an INFJ personality type, this challenge often happens to me at work.
+As an INFJ myself, this challenge often happens to me at work.
 I allow my intuition to guide me throughout the work day, but the second someone challenges me and doesn’t understand my explanation, I feel frustrated and want to do whatever it takes to avoid conflict.
 It’s incredibly draining to explain the intuitive process to people who don’t lead with it.

 However, each challenge to your intuition is a chance to help it become stronger.
 Instead of viewing it as a frustration and giving up because “no one will understand,” take the time to clearly examine how you got from point A to point B. Not only will this help you explain an intuitive leap to others, but it will help you more deeply understand how the process works.

-3. Spend time with other intuitive personality types.
+3. Spend time with other intuitive personality types

 Many INFJs and INTJs probably find themselves frequently surrounded by people who don’t share the introverted intuitive skillset.
 This makes it easy to ignore or avoid it.
 They end up only accessing it when they have time alone.